-∞ musical numbers: On the Right Track from Pippin; music and lyrics by Steven Schwartz
+∞ musical numbers: Morning Glow from the 2013 Pippin revival; directed by Diane Paulus, music and lyrics by Steven Schwartz

 The original Morning Glow was a gentle, folky 70s pop ballad.
 The backing chorus and religious setting seemed almost out of place against the gentle chimes of the musical arrangement and sunny lyrics.
 Such power that was subsequently achieved in the revival was potential, but not completely present in the original.
 The concept of the number had not yet achieved its possible zenith.
 It was more a filler than a defining pillar of Pippin’s, the players’, and the audience’s journeys through the psychological whirlwind of the show.
 It was a necessary response to a dramatic action, but it didn’t quite fit.
 Morning glow was almost here.

 In the revival, Morning Glow is transformed into an anthem.
 It is a chorus of youth uniting, attempting to define themselves, preaching expressively of faith, united in prayer.
 The use of the past to define the psyche of the modern youth becomes clearer in this number than any other in the show.
 Of course, it begins with an uncertain monologue of shaking hands and a singular, shaking voice - the voice of a generation.
 Then it crescendos into a sea of colour instead of grey inside the circus tent sphere of dreams and fantasy adorned in life-affirming armour.
 What Corner of the Sky was for the original production, Morning Glow is for the revival.
 Tied to its time, it serves as an anthem that defines a generation.
 But this time they stand together, strong and ready.